 The National Inquiry’s Aftercare Support

 The National Inquiry into Missing and Murdered Indigenous Women and Girls is committed to working in a trauma-informed way and to making culturally appropriate support available to those who shared their truths during the Truth Gathering process.
-To date, almost 2000 family members and survivors of violence accessed the National Inquiry's short-term aftercare services.
+To date, over 2000 family members and survivors of violence accessed the National Inquiry's short-term aftercare services.
 We continue to complete aftercare plans with those who shared their truth with the National Inquiry.
 As the National Inquiry’s mandate ends in June 2019, longer-term aftercare services are available through Indigenous Services Canada.

 What kind of support does Indigenous Services Canada provide?Indigenous Services Canada (ISC) covers counselling and cultural support services for survivors, family members and those affected by the issue of missing and murdered Indigenous women and girls, from now until 2020.
 More information is available at the ISC Services Page.